Anyajia

 Anyajia is the South Sudanese traditional fermented milk drink — central to Dinka and Nuer cattle-culture identity.
 Fresh milk is drunk daily, but fermented sour milk is preferred for its probiotic benefits, longer shelf life, and tangier flavor.
 The fermentation happens naturally in clay-pot containers; the bacteria are passed down through generations of pot-seasoning.

 Pour cold anyajia into a clay cup — pale-cream, thick like buttermilk, slightly bubbly.
 First sip: tangy lactic acid hits the tongue, creamy texture coats the mouth, milk's natural sweetness lingers underneath, slight effervescence from the fermentation.
-With a touch of honey and cardamom, perfect Dinka celebration drink.
-Without additions, perfect cattle-camp hydration.
+With a touch of honey and cardamom, it becomes a Dinka celebration drink; plain, it's everyday cattle-camp hydration.

 Lactic acid fermentation transforms fresh milk via Lactobacillus bacteria — sugars are converted to lactic acid, giving the tangy flavor and preserving the milk.
 The drink is naturally probiotic, high in protein, and easier to digest than fresh milk.